Bureau of Family Health

 Division of Community Systems Development and Outreach

-The mission of the Division of Community Systems Development and Outreach is to provide statewide leadership, in partnership with key stakeholders and families/caregivers, to create system changes at the state and local level to improve health and health related outcomes for at risk individuals and families.
+The mission of the Division of Community Systems Development and Outreach (CSDO) is to provide statewide leadership, in partnership with key stakeholders and families/caregivers, to create system changes at the state and local level to improve health and health related outcomes for individuals and families, including those with special health care needs.

-- ensuring families and caregivers serve as partners in the care and improvement of care of their children
+- Ensuring families and caregivers serve as partners in the care and improvement of care of their children with special health care needs.

-- providing direct services for individuals with traumatic brain injury (TBI) through the
+- Providing direct services for individuals with traumatic brain injury (TBI) through the Head Injury Program and Acquired Brain Injury Program.

-- assisting children and youth with TBI to integrate back into a school setting through BrainSTEPS
+- Assisting children and youth with TBI to integrate back into a school setting through the BrainSTEPS program.

-- connecting individuals with TBI to services and supports through the
+- Connecting individuals with TBI to services and supports through the NeuroResource Facilitation Program.

-- providing education and outreach to populations that work with individuals with TBI such as juvenile justice and the aging population
+- Providing education and outreach to populations that work with individuals with TBI such as juvenile justice, the aging population, and opioid use programs.

-- providing education on male involvement through the use of the Coaching Boys into Men curriculum
+- Providing education to adolescent males to increase positive relationship behaviors through the use of the Coaching Boys into Men curriculum.

-- providing training and education for individuals and the community related to epilepsy
+- Providing training and education for individuals and the community related to epilepsy through the Epilepsy Program.

-- providing services through the Specialty Care Program for individuals diagnosed with Cooley's Anemia cystic fibrosis, hemophilia, spina bifida, sickle cell disease as well as children diagnosed with neuromuscular and orthopedic conditions (collectively referred to as child rehabilitation).
+- Providing services through the Specialty Care Program (SCP) for individuals diagnosed with Cooley's Anemia (beta thalassemia), cystic fibrosis, hemophilia, spina bifida, and sickle cell disease (SCD).

 Division of Newborn Screening and Genetics Division of Newborn Screening and Genetics